11 Ways to Enhance Your Thoracic Spine Mobility - Premier Pain Centers

 Have you ever analyzed your lifestyle?
 Do you realize that our routine leaves us no time for exercise?
 It has made our lifestyles unhealthy.
 If you work in offices, you have to sit all day in front of the computer screen.
-It makes you susceptible to acute diseases like overweight, diabetes, heart ailments, and impaired musculoskeletal health.
+It makes you susceptible to acute diseases like being overweight, diabetes, heart ailments, and impaired musculoskeletal health.
 Improper sitting posture can cause neck, shoulder, and dorsalgia.
 Hence, this article illustrates ten ways to enhance your Thoracic Spine Mobility.

 The Importance of Thoracic Muscle Mobility